PureTech Health (LON:PRTC) Shares Down 12.4% – What’s Next?

 Analyst Upgrades and Downgrades

-Separately, Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 455 ($5.81) price target on shares of PureTech Health in a research note on Monday, December 16th.
+Separately, Jefferies Financial Group reiterated a “buy” rating and set a GBX 455 ($5.96) price target on shares of PureTech Health in a research report on Monday, December 16th.

 PureTech Health plc, a clinical-stage biopharma company, focuses on developing medicines for diseases caused by dysfunctions in the nervous, gastrointestinal, and immune systems.
 The company is developing a microbiome immune system drug-discovery platform and drug candidates for immune-mediated diseases; and products to induce weight loss and enhance glycaemic control through an orally administered capsule.